Opinion | A diplomat breaks down how the impeachment testimony eviscerates Trump

 Once there’s a consensus about what to ask for, whether for a White House visit to be set or for U.S. aid to flow, there’s also a protocol for who does the asking.
 To start with, the president needs to avoid making certain requests for legal reasons.
 If it's not lawful to do in our own country, why the heck should we be encouraging it in other countries?
 Despite Trump’s best efforts, the White House cannot demand an investigation by the Justice Department, and therefore he can’t demand an investigation by a foreign nation.

 It also worsens the positions of our diplomats when the executive branch of government should be strengthening them.
 Secretary of State Mike Pompeo has refused to publicly defend them.
-Giulliani and some random Ukrainian Americans are running around claiming to speak for the president to Ukrainian officials.
+Giulliani is running around claiming to speak for the president to Ukrainian officials.
 This isn’t just unorthodox, it’s deeply unsettling and downright dangerous for our designated representatives abroad.

-The question before Congress is whether or not to believe a group of people who were entrusted with some of the most important positions in our national security structure.
+The question before Congress is whether to believe a group of people who were entrusted with some of the most important positions in our national security structure.

 This isn’t ultimately about what a whistleblower said or saw.
-Two veteran American ambassadors described their significant struggles with the situation on the ground in Kiev Wednesday.
-Officials from the departments of state and defense, numerous members of the National Security Council and an advisor to the vice president all recounted their difficulties and discomfort with the process they saw unfold.
+Two veteran American ambassadors on Wednesday described their significant struggles with the situation on the ground in Kyiv.
+Officials from the departments of State and Defense, numerous members of the National Security Council and an adviser to the vice president all recounted their difficulties and discomfort with the process they saw unfold.
 Their testimony has been remarkably consistent.
-At the end of the day, the question before Congress is whether or not to believe a group of people who were entrusted with some of the most important positions in our national security structure.
+At the end of the day, the question before Congress is whether to believe a group of people who were entrusted with some of the most important positions in our national security structure.

 Sure, Trump came into office promising to toss out the old playbook.
 Our diplomats dutifully adjusted to the torrent of tweets and tariffs.
 Yet what we will see in the coming days is evidence of an administration that didn’t just change the working of diplomacy, but violated it by repeatedly and recklessly trying to circumvent the law and our fundamental values.